dhellmann/pymotw-3/source/sys/imports.rst

 ::

-    $ python sys_path_modify.py
+	$ python3 sys_path_modify.py

 	Base directory: .
-    Imported example from: ./package_dir_a/example.pyc
+	Imported example from: ./package_dir_a/example.py
 		 This is example A
-    Reloaded example from: ./package_dir_b/example.pyc
+	Reloaded example from: ./package_dir_b/example.py
 		 This is example B

 .. {{{end}}}